 1.Enter the U.S.

 With passport and sealed package in hand, each applicant must generally enter the U.S. within six months of the visa stamp.
 The validity of the stamp may be shortened to less than six months if the validity of the medical exam is set to expire.
 Furthermore, children who are aging-out because they are turning 21 must enter the U.S. before they turn 21.
 The primary visa applicant must enter first or the family members must enter at the same time as the primary visa applicant.

 Upon entry, the U.S. Customs and Border Protection (CBP) Officer will open and inspect the sealed package and the I-551 stamp.
 He or she may ask additional questions regarding where the applicant will be staying and the reason for the application.
 The CBP officer will then place a rubber stamp in the passport that has the date of entry next to the I-551 stamp and write in the Alien Number (A-Number).
 This stamp evidences that the applicant has entered the U.S. as a Legal Permanent Resident.
-The I-551 stamp together with the CBP stamp is proof of legal status in the U.S. for 1 year and can be used for travel until the actual green card arrives.
+The I-551 stamp together with the CBP stamp is proof of lawful permanent status in the U.S. for 1 year and can be used for travel until the actual green card arrives.

 2.The Green Card

 Customarily, the Green Card arrives within a few weeks of the applicant’s entry into the U.S. The Green Card is sent to the address provided on the DS-260.
 If the Green Card does not arrive within 3-4 weeks of arrival, it is best to contact USCIS to see if the Green Card has been returned as undeliverable.
 The U.S. Postal Service will not forward the Green Card if the mail-to address has changed.